Albertyoch/Albertyoch/README.md

 - Visualization = Tableau and Excel

 ### Projects 📝:
-Go head to the pinned repos above to see my progress and feel free to give me input!
+Head to the pinned repos above to see my progress and feel free to give me input!